lagom/lagom/docs/manual/java/guide/devmode/ServiceLocator.md

 Be aware that by disabling the Service Locator your services will not be able to communicate with each other.
 To restore communication, you will have to provide an implementation of [`ServiceLocator`](api/index.html?com/lightbend/lagom/javadsl/api/ServiceLocator.html) in your service.
 You will also be unable to access to your services via the Service Gateway running on http://localhost:9000 (by default).
 Instead, you will need to access each service directly on its own port.
 Each service port is logged to the console when starting in development mode, for example:

 ```
-[info] Service hello-impl listening for HTTP on 0:0:0:0:0:0:0:0:57797
+[info] Service hello-impl listening for HTTP on localhost:57797
 ```

-For more information, see [[How are ports assigned to services?|ServicePort]].
+For more information, see [[How are Lagom services configured in development?|ConfiguringServicesInDevelopment]].